Roll20/help.roll20.net/_posts/2012-04-22-dice-rolling-reference.markdown

 layout: default
 title: Dice Rolling Reference
 categories: advanced popular
+description: A detailed overview of all of the dice roll mechanics that Roll20 supports, including an interactive way to test them out right on the page.
 ---

 Roll20 features support for a wide array of dice mechanics.
 On this page we've compiled a list of all of the different types of dice rolls you can perform.
 Each type also has an interactive example box where you can make actual rolls using the same roll system that's built in to Roll20 -- a great way to experiment and check to make sure we can support your role playing game system of choice.
 If you don't see a dice mechanic listed here that you need, get in touch with us and we'll see if we can add it.